Bloxham School

 Bloxham School, also called All Saints' School, is a private co-educational day and boarding school of the British public school tradition, located in the village of Bloxham, three miles (5 km) from the town of Banbury in Oxfordshire, England.
 The present school was founded in 1860 by Philip Reginald Egerton and has since become a member of the Woodard Corporation.
 The current headmaster is Paul Sanderson, who took over from Mark Allbrook in 2013.
-The school has approximately 515 pupils.
+The school has approximately 560 pupils with a maximum current capacity of 600.

+The school is affiliated with Woodard Schools, as only the governors/governing body is fully responsible for the school's performance, but hold responsibility to the Woodard Board.
+On Woodard Schools website it is listed under "Woodard Incorporated Schools (independent)".

 Founded as a school of the Oxford Movement, Bloxham is a member of the Headmasters' and Headmistresses' Conference.

 History

 Hewett's school

-The original school on the site in the north of the village of Bloxham was founded in 1853 by John William Hewett (1824-1886), a local Anglo-Catholic curate.
-The school was supported by Samuel Wilberforce who commissioned the diocesan architect, George Edmund Street, to draw up plans for the new school buildings.
+The original school on the site in the north of the village of Bloxham was founded in 1853 by John William Hewett (1824–1886), a local Anglo-Catholic curate.
+The school was supported by Samuel Wilberforce, who commissioned the diocesan architect, George Edmund Street, to draw up plans for the new school buildings.
 Street's design was described by The Gentleman's Magazine as the 'most beautiful modern Gothic buildings ever devoted in England to a scholastic purpose'.
 The foundation stone was blessed by Wilberforce on 7 June 1855.
 Hewett's plans were for a school for 100 commoners, 40 scholars and an unspecified number of choristers.
-In February 1855 a trust for the school was established, naming it All Saints' Grammar School, with the intent of providing for 'the liberal education of the sons of the clergy, gentry, Naval, Military and professional men and others'.
-Hewett contributed his own extensive library and the bulk of the funds for the ambitious building project.
-By mid-1856, Hewett was bankrupt and the school had failed to attract sufficient numbers of boys, who were expected to pay unusually high fees.
+In February 1855, a trust for the school was established, naming it All Saints' Grammar School, with the intent of providing for 'the liberal education of the sons of the clergy, gentry, Naval, Military and professional men and others'.
+Hewett contributed his extensive library and the bulk of the funds for the ambitious building project.
+By mid-1856, Hewett was bankrupt, and the school had failed to attract sufficient numbers of boys, who were expected to pay unusually high fees.
 Hewett's school, with several dozen pupils and incomplete buildings, was closed in April 1857.
 The school trust approached Nathaniel Woodard for help, but he was uninterested in buying or supporting the school.